Get the fastest Louisiana corporation formation online with worry-free services and support to start your business

 By law, one person capable of entering into a contract is needed to form a corporation in Louisiana.
 You can have more than one incorporator.

 Yes, you can form your Louisiana corporation online by submitting the necessary forms via the geauxBiz portal.
 However, it’s been noted that the website can be difficult to navigate, so it’s sometimes easier to file by mail.

 To dissolve your Louisiana corporation, the board of directors must put forth a proposal to dissolve, and the shareholders must vote to approve the dissolution.
-Once this is accomplished, you must file the Articles of Dissolution with the Secretary of State.
-The cost to do so is $75 and can be filed online through the Louisiana geauxBiz portal.
+Once this is accomplished, you must file the Louisiana Articles of Dissolution with the Secretary of State.
+The state charges a fee for filing the Articles of Dissolution, which can be filed online through the Louisiana geauxBiz portal.